elastest/elastest-torm/docs/index.md

 ### Prepare development environment

-First, be sure you can execute ElasTest TORM in production as specified in section [How to run].
+First, be sure you can execute ElasTest TORM in production as specified in section [How to run](https://github.com/elastest/elastest-torm/blob/master/docs/index.md#how-to-run).

 Then, install the following development tools:
 - [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)